 Recent Pleural Mesothelioma Journal Articles:

-- 04/09/14 - A phase II trial of prolonged, continuous infusion of low-dose gemcitabine plus cisplatin in patients with advanced malignant pleural mesothelioma.
+- 07/28/14 - Randomized phase II trial of pemetrexed/cisplatin with or without CBP501 in patients with advanced malignant pleural mesothelioma

 - 1. American Thoracic Society.
 American Thoracic Society Documents.
 2004 Vol 170. pp 961-715.
 Diagnosis and Initial Management of Nonmalignant Diseases Related to Asbestos.